My dog Remy is like many other dogs – he pulls hard on the leash!

 A treat pouch fits around your waist (yep, like a fanny pack!) so you have quick access to treats.
 I walk with Remy and give him treat-treat-treat for walking at my side.

-I reward him for looking at me, walking at my side and not pulling.
+I reward Remy for looking at me, walking at my side and not pulling.
 I also use treats to lure him back when he pulls or gets ahead.
-I simply stop and wait for him to return to or I lure him back.
+I simply stop and wait for him to return or I lure him back.

 4. Practice indoors a lot.

 This is what really helped Remy.
 We worked in the living room for five minutes a day and it really clicked for him on the third day.

 I used a leash at first and simply popped treats into his mouth for being at my left side or making eye contact.
 I walked along the wall so he had few options of where to go and lured him where I wanted him to be (my left side).

 I would stop and have him sit, give a treat.
 Then take a step forward, have him sit, give a treat.
 Then two steps, etc. He really caught on quickly.

 Practicing indoors is what made a huge difference for us because Remy seemed to finally “get” what I wanted and with no distractions it was easy for us to succeed.